 Table 4.
 Required Loan Data Details

 Field Name Field Description Mailing Street Address Member’s address of record.
-Please obtain a physical address for member records that have P.O.
-Boxes as the address.
-The loan analysis tool does not recognize P.O.
-Boxes.
-Including P.O.
-Boxes will have an undesirable impact on the analysis results.
-Format examples are: “Number and Name of Street”.
+Do not submit a P.O.
+Box address, as the analysis tool will reject it.
+A member’s physical address is required.
+Format examples are: “123 Main Street.”
 City City associated with the mailing street address.
 State State associated with the mailing street address.
 Zip Code Zip code associated with the mailing street address.
 Do not include a hyphen if the four-digit extension is included.
 Date of Loan Date the loan was originally granted.
 Format date as MM/DD/YYYY Loan Amount Dollar amount advanced to the member.4

 - How should I prepare the loan file and what is the required format to submit it?